StrongLoop-Evangelists/APIC-Demo/script.md

 Click `Call operation`

 *** VERY IMPORTANT NOTE ***

 One of two things will happen.
 If you see a good result, awesome.
 Move on.
 If you see: `Code: -1` and some BS text about a certificate issue, yeah, you have to do a one time operation to tell your browser to accept the temp cert.
 Click the link it tells you to.
 Depending on your browser, you will need to tell it to go on and run the URL even though it is bad.
 You then get a new error: `PreFlowError`.
 That's actually good.
 Go back to the tab, and try it again.
 The good news is that now you may get another bug.
-If you run `Call operation` again and see this: https://$(catalog.host)/api/Cats
+If you run `Call operation` again and see this: https://$(catalog.host)/api/Cats, then, well, you're screwed.
+Try restarting the app.
+Try reloading the web page (maybe hold shift too).
+Good luck!

+*** END IMPORTANT NOTE ***

+Now go down to the `GET` operation and run that.
+You should see the new cat you created.

+Remind people though that I can use my own tools to test these APIs, like Postman for example.

+Manage
+---